Arch Dental

 Choosing the Right Toothpaste

 Opt for a fluoride toothpaste, as fluoride strengthens enamel and prevents decay.
-Some anti-plaque or tartar-control toothpastes can also help reduce bacterial buildup.
+Some anti-plaque or tartar-control toothpastes contain ingredients like pyrophosphates or zinc citrate that help reduce bacterial buildup over time.
+If you have heavy tartar build-up, ask your Northampton dentist about the best toothpaste for your specific situation during your cleaning appointment.

 Floss Daily to Remove Plaque Between Teeth

 Flossing cleans the tight spaces your toothbrush can’t reach.
-These are the most common areas for plaque buildup and early cavities.
+These are the most common areas for plaque buildup and early cavities, particularly between the back molars where the brush head rarely gets good contact.

 Use an Antibacterial Mouthwash